floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 The authors suggest multiple strategies that can be used to extract information from the revision history.
 Others have built upon this approach, using the revision history to identify the authors of the source code, and use this information to drive the identification algorithm @lourenco_silva_2023 @santos_paula_2021

-#cite_full(<escobar_etal_2016>) use the source code of the software system to construct an #acr("AST"), and map the dependencies between the business and data layer.
+#cite_full(<escobar_etal_2016>) used the source code of the software system to construct an #acr("AST"), and mapped the dependencies between the business and data layer.
-#cite_full(<kamimura_etal_2018>) use a more data-driven approach, and statically trace data access calls in the source code.
+#cite_full(<kamimura_etal_2018>) used a more data-driven approach, and statically traced data access calls in the source code.

 Many publications @selmadji_etal_2020 @agarwal_etal_2021 @wu_zhang_2022 @zaragoza_etal_2022 @santos_silva_2022 @kalia_etal_2021 @cao_zhang_2022 @santos_paula_2021 construct a dependency graph from Java source code, and use the graph as input for a clustering algorithm.
-#cite_full(<bandara_perera_2020>) map object-oriented classes in the source code to specific microservices, but require a list of microservices to be specified before the decomposition is performed.
+#cite_full(<bandara_perera_2020>) mapped object-oriented classes in the source code to specific microservices, but required a list of microservices to be specified before the decomposition is performed.

-#cite_full(<filippone_etal_2021>) concentrate on the API controllers as entrypoints into the software system.
+#cite_full(<filippone_etal_2021>) concentrated on the API controllers as entrypoints into the software system.
 A later paper by the same authors @filippone_etal_2023 builds on top of this approach by using the API endpoints as entrypoints, and then ascending into the source code by separating the presentation and logic layer.
-Likewise, #cite_full(<zaragoza_etal_2022>) make a distinction between presentation, business, and data layer.
+Likewise, #cite_full(<zaragoza_etal_2022>) made a distinction between presentation, business, and data layer.

 Most of the publications tracing dependencies between software components do this at the level of the component.
 As #cite_full(<mazlami_etal_2017>) remark, using a more granular approach at the level of methods (or functions) and attributes has the potential to improve the quality of the decomposition.
 #cite_full(<carvalho_etal_2020>) use a more granular approach, identifying dependencies between methods in the source code.
-On the other hand, #cite_full(<kinoshita_kanuka_2022>) do not automatically extract information from the source code, but rely on a software architect to decompose the software system on the basis of business capability.
+On the other hand, #cite_full(<kinoshita_kanuka_2022>) did not automatically extract information from the source code, but relied on a software architect to decompose the software system on the basis of business capability.

-#cite_full(<romani_etal_2022>) propose a data-centric microservice candidate identification method based on knowledge gathered from the database schema.
+#cite_full(<romani_etal_2022>) proposed a data-centric microservice candidate identification method based on knowledge gathered from the database schema.
 The authors extract table and column methods from the database schema, and use the semantically enriched information as input for the identification algorithm.
-#cite_full(<hao_etal_2023>) construct access patterns from both the database schema (static) and the database calls during execution of the software system (dynamic).
+#cite_full(<hao_etal_2023>) constructed access patterns from both the database schema (static) and the database calls during execution of the software system (dynamic).

-A unique approach to constructing a call graph is proposed by #cite_full(<nitin_etal_2022>), who make a distinction between context-insensitive and context-sensitive dependency graphs.
+A unique approach to constructing a call graph is proposed by #cite_full(<nitin_etal_2022>), who made a distinction between context-insensitive and context-sensitive dependency graphs.
 While the former captures the dependencies between software components using simple method calls, the latter also includes the context (i.e., the arguments) of the method call in the dependency graph.

 ==== Execution